Len Badger: Sheffield United

 Badger made his league debut for the Blades first team against Leyton Orient at Bramall Lane on 26 April 1963.
 By the end of the 1963–64 season he established himself as first choice at right-back, replacing club stalwart Cec Coldwell and remained a regular there until 1975.
 He was appointed captain in 1968 by manager John Harris.
 This made him the youngest league captain in United history, and one of the youngest skippers in the league at the time.
 He served as captain for two years before relinquishing the role to Eddie Colquhoun.
-Badger's left-back colleagues of the early and mid-sixties included Graham Shaw and Bernard Shaw, but it was the arrival of Ted Hemsley in 1968 that provided him with his most fruitful partnership which continued through one of United's most successful post war periods from 1969–1972.
+Badger's left-back colleagues of the early and mid-sixties included Graham Shaw and Bernard Shaw, but it was the arrival of Ted Hemsley in 1968 that provided him with his most fruitful partnership which continued through one of United's most successful post war periods from 1969 to 1972.

 Badger's attacking instincts, along with those of Hemsley, showed well as United narrowly failed to win promotion in the 1969–70 season.
 Badger was an ever present in the Division Two promotion winning side of the 1970–71 season.
 Although he did not score a goal in that particular season, he was best remembered for buccaneering runs, crosses from the right-wing and for his occasional thunderous shot from 25 yards or more.

 In his time with United Badger made 458 league appearances with seven goals.